tlack/xacto/README.md

 ## Status

 Pretty new.
 Don't trust with your important data just yet.

-Warning: currently pollutes globals.
-Workin on it
+See "Bugs" below.

 ## Features